darsan-in/Git-DUO/README.md

 ## Features and Benefits ✨

 - **Automatic Mirroring:** Git DUO automatically pushes commits to both GitHub and GitLab, ensuring your work is always available on multiple platforms.
-- **Post-Commit Hook Integration:** Includes a Git template with a post-commit hook that seamlessly pushes updates to both platforms with a single command.
+- **Pre-Push Hook Integration:** Includes a Git template with a pre-push hook that seamlessly pushes updates to both platforms with a single command.
 - **Dual Repository Creation:** Create repositories with the same name on GitHub and GitLab simultaneously with a single command.
 - **Effortless Setup:** Git DUO automates the addition of a secondary remote link to your repositories, minimizing manual effort.
 - **Continuous Access:** By maintaining repositories on both platforms, you safeguard against service disruptions, ensuring uninterrupted access to your projects.